 The Carver College of Medicine understands that some students may benefit from being granted a leave of absence from the College for a specified period of time.
 A leave of absence must be requested by meeting with one of the Deans for Student Affairs or the College of Medicine Registrar.
 All leaves must be arranged in advance of the student’s absence.
 If a student is not in good academic standing (e.g., on probation or in failing status in a course), requests for a leave of absence may be reviewed by the Student Promotions Committee.
+If a student is on leave for health reasons, the student must provide a note from their provider to one of the Deans for Student Affairs or the College of Medicine Registrar indicating they are ready to return to courses or clerkships.
 A leave of absence is generally limited to one year.
 Students should consider the tuition assessment deadlines when determining the start date for a leave of absence.

 Students desiring a leave of absence to pursue another academic program such as a research experience, Pathology externship, or a combined degree program should make an official request for the leave and should consider the tuition assessment deadlines when deciding on the start date for the leave.
 In some cases, students may be able to maintain their student registration while on leave if the experience meets the registration requirements.

 Medical student are not permitted to drop a course after the deadline established by the Deans of the Office of Student Affairs and Curriculum of the Carver College of Medicine unless that student has received the permission of one of the Deans or the College's Registrar.
 Students who discontinue attending or participating in small group activities in a course without obtaining the permission of the dean shall receive a failing grade in the course.